equinor/az-static-web-app-docs-template/README.md

 3. Create a new repository secret by clicking "New repository secret" and use the following values:
     - Name: `"DEPLOYMENT_TOKEN"`
     - Value: `deployment token` (output from previous chapter)
 4. Locate your workflow files in `.\.github\workflow`.
-There should be three file there, where you should delete the first one:
+There should be three files there, where you should delete the first one:
     1. `azure-static-web-apps-<YOUR_SITE_URL>.yml`: *Delete this and commit changes.
 This file was created when you created the SWA*
     2. `deploy-site.yml`: *This will replace the file above*
-    3. `lint-and-format.yml`: *This file is optional, feel freed to delete it.
+    3. `lint-and-format.yml`: *This file is optional, feel free to delete it.
 It runs some linting and syntax checks on your code*

 ### Under-the-hood: What just happened?
 The Github workflow committed by the Static Web app only contains the actions necessary for deploying the already built files that the template repo provided.
 The `deploy-site.yml` file contains additional steps that enable automatic building of the documentation using both MkDocs and Sphinx (in production, you would probably only use one).